algorithmiaio/dev-center/_pages/teams.md

 The **People** page shows you all members of the team along with basic details and their status (member or administrator).
 As a team administrator this page will offer additional functionality allowing you to invite members, update a members status, or remove a member.

-## Usage (Admin only)

-The **Usage** page allows you to view your remaining usage balance, purchase usage, and set up the auto-reload functionality, which will automatically refill your usage balance when low to ensure uninterrupted platform usage.

-The usage page also shows your team's usage history.
-You can use the table to view all algorithms called within a specified time period and you can download the table for accounting and record keeping purposes.

 ## Team Administrators

 The creator of a team will automatically be assigned as a team administrator and can promote members to the administrator status if necessary.